MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/api-reference/v2.0/enabling-apis-for-dynamics-nav.md

    ```
 1. In [!INCLUDE[prod_short](../../includes/prod_short.md)], search for **API Setup** and then choose the related link.
 1. On the **API Setup** page, choose the **Integrate APIs** button.
-    This will start a process of populating all the integration tables with records for all APIs.
+    This starts a process of populating all the integration tables with records for all APIs.
 The process can take several minutes.

 Depending on where you want to access the APIs from, you must specify the correct endpoint.
 For more information, see [Endpoints for APIs](endpoints-apis-for-dynamics.md).